We all have things we don't like about our body, but is it ok to love "those things" anyway?

 Sure, we should love our body to an extent.
 But, that love should not make us complacent.
 We have a responsibility to take care of the body we've been given.

-Then, choose an avenue toward positive change—exercising, eating cleaner, and/or seeking advice & help.
+Third, choose an avenue toward positive change—exercising, eating cleaner, and/or seeking advice & help.

 Now, there may be some traits we possess—you know, those qualities outside our control—that we just need to overcome and not get bogged down.
 Easier said than done right?
 Well, we would do well to remember that we are all created unique.
 Yes, paradoxically we are all unique—this is one quality we all have in common.